targzeta/delete-nl-spaces/README.md

 Delete Needless Spaces
 ======================

-Emacs minor mode for removing unnecessary spaces from a buffer
+Emacs: removing the unnecessary spaces from your buffers.

 Intro
 -----
-Delete Needless Spaces is a minor mode that keep clean our buffers from spaces.
+Delete Needless Spaces is a smart minor mode that keep clean our buffers from silly spaces.
 It's enabled by default for all new and already clean buffers but, if you visit a dirty file, it disables itself.

 When this minor mode is enabled (implicitly for clean buffers and explicitly on dirty buffers with `M-x delete-nl-spaces-mode`), before a buffers it's saved to its files this mode: